erlerobot/erle_gitbook/en/Autopilot.md

 ### Autopilots in Erle

-We have been working hard on [BeaglePilot](BeaglePilot.md), a complete Linux-based autopilot based on ardupilot that provides all the necessary tools and has been built by a collaboration between Erle Robotics, 3DRobotics, Google and BeagleBoard.
+We have been working hard on [BeaglePilot](BeaglePilot.md), a complete Linux-based autopilot based on ardupilot that provides all the necessary tools and has been built by a collaboration between different entities and contributors.

-Although *it shouldn't be used in real drones*, we also provide a [simplified autopilot](SimpleAutopilot.md) implemented in python.
+Although *it shouldn't be used in real drones*, we also provide a [simplified autopilot](SimpleAutopilot.md) implemented in python that should be used for pedagogical matters.

 ###Sources